ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 <center> <h2>Upcoming Events</h2> </center>
 <center> <h1>The AI4Science Kickoff Workshop</h1> </center>

-The AI4Science Kickoff Workshop will be a virtual workshop hosted by the Ellis Society.
+The AI4Science Kickoff Workshop will be a virtual workshop hosted by the [Ellis Society][1].
 Ellis is the European Laboratory for Learning and Intelligent Systems.
 The workshop will be held on Wednesday, July 8, with help of video conferencing tools.
 Local and international invited speakers will give lectures.
 Registration is free of charge.

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/events2/">Learn More›</a>